How can I save money during the holidays?

 - Recent Stories

 It’s the most wonderful time of the year – but it can also be one of the most expensive!
-Whether you’re shopping for Christmas, Hannuakah, or Ramadan, don’t get wrapped up in the holiday spending trap.
+Saving during the holidays can be a challenge, especially when it comes to gift shopping.
+Whether you’re buying gifts for Christmas or Hanukkah, don’t get wrapped up in the holiday spending trap.

-Stick to your list and be careful of “great deals” or splurges that you might find.
-If you come under budget, stick that money into a Bonus Saver savings account.
-By this time next year it might even have earned you enough extra money to buy a present or two!
+Stick to your list and be careful of “great deals” or splurges.
+If you come under budget, stick that money into a Bonus Saver savings account so you can earn money on your savings.
+By this time next year your Bonus Saver might earn enough extra money to buy a present or two!

 - Comparison shop.
 Many stores will even price match.

-- Keep watching the sales even when you’re done shopping.
-If you buy something and it goes on sale a week later, most retailers will refund you the difference.
+- Watch the price.
+If you buy something that goes on sale after purchase, see if the retailer will refund the difference.

-Do you have a never-ending list of people on your gift buying list?
+Do you have a never-ending list of people on your gift-buying list?
 If so, find a few people you can cross off.
-Do you really need to buy for co-workers, your hair dresser, the mailman or the dog groomer?
-A nice holiday card can share your well wishes and season’s greetings.
+Do you really need to buy for co-workers, your hairdresser, the mailman, or the dog groomer?
+A nice holiday card can share your well wishes and season’s greetings just as well.

 If you feel like you just can’t cross them off the list, consolidate.